MicrosoftDocs/memdocs/memdocs/intune/configuration/use-enterprise-sso-plug-in-ios-ipados-macos.md

     - **SSO app extension type**: Select **Microsoft Azure AD**.
     - **Enable shared device mode**:

       - **Not configured**: Intune doesn't change or update this setting.
-For most scenarios, including Shared iPad, personal devices, and devices with or without user affinity), select this option.
+For most scenarios, including Shared iPad, personal devices, and devices with or without user affinity, select this option.
       - **Yes**: Select this option if the targeted devices are using Azure AD Shared device mode.
 For more information, see [Shared device mode overview](/azure/active-directory/develop/msal-shared-devices).

     - **App bundle ID**: Enter a list of bundle IDs for apps that don't support MSAL **and** are allowed to use SSO.
 For more information, see [Applications that don't use MSAL](/azure/active-directory/develop/apple-sso-plugin#enable-sso-for-apps-that-dont-use-a-microsoft-identity-platform-library).